-In part one of my long term care financing post, I discussed types of loans, lenders, borrower qualifications and financing assistance.
+Skilled nursing facility financing can be an intimidating process.
+With some of the information presented in this post, it can be less so.
+In part one of my long-term care financing post, I discussed types of loans, lenders, borrower qualifications, and financing assistance.
 While the previous post was labeled with assisted living facility financing, the principles we discussed in that post, plus the discussion today, also apply to skilled nursing facility financing.
 So today, we’ll be offering up some considerations before you embark on the financing journey.
 When I ended my last post, my good friend Hymie Barber who is the Managing Director for Catalyst/Cambridge Healthcare Finance in Los Angeles, and I were enjoying an excellent lunch at a local Chinese restaurant and discussing financing in long term care.
-We discussed some ideas on thoughts we’d like to share with long term care operators/owners out there that are considering financing or refinancing their skilled nursing projects.
+We discussed some ideas on thoughts we’d like to share with long-term care operators/owners out there that are considering financing or refinancing their skilled nursing projects.

-Nursing Home Operators … “Understand your project financing needs”
+Nursing Home Operators … “Understand your financing needs”

 - What do you need the funds for?
 Is it for expansion, rehabilitation, construction or simply to replace an existing loan?

 - Do you know how much you need?
 It is unfortunate that many projects are under financed.
 Make sure you have taken the time and engaged enough expertise to accurately project the amount of financing you require.
 (And don’t forget that unexpected costs happen and to account for that also!)

 - What terms are important to you?
 For example, loan term, equity requirements, cash out options?

 - How does the financing fit into your skilled nursing facility’s strategic plan/goals?
 For instance, you may be looking to refinance an existing loan to free up cash flow to acquire or build another facility.